French police accommodation

 Police accomodation with Joffre police station

 Apart from the Foch police station, the French concession had 4 others, covering the whole area of the concession.
 The most well known is probably the police station Mallet, a large Art Deco building near the Bund, which is still a police building.
-The Pétain police station one was located at the bottom of Heng Shan lu (the former avenue Pétain), there is still a police station in this area, but I am not sure it is at the same location.
+The Pétain police station one was located at the bottom of Heng Shan lu (the former avenue Pétain), there is still a police station in this area, but in a slightly different location.
 The Joffre police station was located next to the fire station on Huai Hai lu (former Avenue Joffre, near Xin Tian Di).
 This particular building has been under renovation since a few years, and a French luxury brand should open its flagship store in it.
+(It is now the flagship store of Hermes in Shanghai).

 Police accommodation on Jiang Guo Lu